 What defines a sales slump is relative to each company.
-Maybe a 5% decline in sales is a slump to you, or maybe it’s 10% when you start to get worried.
-A slump is defined as a significant drop in sales, either for a particular sales representative or the whole company.
+Maybe a 5% sales decline is a slump to you, or maybe it’s 10% when you start to get worried.
+A slump is a significant decrease in sales for a particular sales representative or the whole company.

 Whatever it is for you, avoid the stress by taking action to combat a slump before it even happens.

 1. Go Heavy on Marketing in the First Quarter

 As the saying goes: “An ounce of prevention is worth a pound of cure.”